Thursday, February 27, 2025

 Placeholder

-Placeholder for future discussion of Howardena Pindell, Agent Orange, green juices at Gary Null's and car accidents.
+Placeholder for future discussion of Howardena Pindell, Agent Orange, green juice, Gary Null and Accidents.
 A Pindell I haven't forgotten, Songlines: Labyrinth (Versailles), from a 2018 show at Matthew Marks, Painting Now and Forever...

 Reruns